pandas-dev/pandas/web/pandas/pdeps/0005-no-default-index-mode.md

 - the testing burden would be too high.
 Properly testing this would mean almost doubling the size of the test suite.
   Coverage for options already is not great: for example [this issue](https://github.com/pandas-dev/pandas/issues/49732) was caused by a PR which passed CI, but CI did not (and still does not) cover that option (plotting backends);
-- it will not benefit most users, as users do not tend to use nor discover options which are not the default.
+- it will not benefit most users, as users do not tend to use nor discover options which are not the default;
+- it would be difficult to reconcile with some existing behaviours: for example, ``df.sum()`` returns a Series with the column names in the index.

 In order to make no-index the pandas default and have a chance of benefiting users, a more comprehensive set of changes would need to made at the same time.
 This would require a proposal much larger in scope, and would be a much more radical change.